Shop for cookbooks. Order cooking magazines and wine magazines. Find recipes. I share with you a yummy pineapple muffin recipe teddy bear graphic.

 1 egg

 Heat oven to 350.
-Mix all ingredients until dough forms a ball.
+Mix all ingredients in a bowl until dough forms a ball.
 Shape dough into 1 inch balls.
-Place about 2 inches apart on ungreased cookie sheet.
-Flatten each to 1/4 inch thickness with bottom of glass dipped in sugar.
+Place about 2 inches apart on an ungreased cookie sheet.
+Flatten each to 1/4 inch thickness with bottom of glass that's been dipped in sugar.
 Bake til edges are delicate brown, about 8 minutes; cool.
 Frost with lemon frosting (below) Makes about 2 1/2 dozen cookies.

 Lemon butter frosting